DiegoAvena/coursera-angularJS/README.md

 # coursera-angularJS
 Repo containing all coursera angular js tutorials.
+All code in this repo comes from the various lectures in this video: https://www.youtube.com/watch?v=9b9pLgaSQuI

 # Some quick notes